WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 | Account lockout threshold                  |                             |                                     |
 | Reset account lockout counter after        |                             |                                     |

-1. How can you configure that IT administrators have different password and account lockout settings than regular users?
+1. How can you configure IT administrators to have different password and account-lockout settings than regular users?

-2. How can you identify IT administrators in terms of more restricted password and account lockout settings?
+2. How can you identify IT administrators in terms of more restricted password and account-lockout settings?

 3. How can you meet the requirement to limit the membership list for the local Administrators groups on all member servers to only the local Administrator account, the Domain Admins group, and the IT group?

-4. How can you meet the requirement that the Domain Admins group must include only the Administrator account, and that the Enterprise Admins and Schema Admins groups must be empty during normal operations?
+4. How can you meet the requirement that the Domain Admins group must include only the Administrator account and that the Enterprise Admins and Schema Admins groups must be empty during normal operations?

 5. How can you meet the requirement that other built-in groups, such as Account Operators and Server Operators, must not contain members?